Eliza7AC/agnoster-bash-color/README.md

 # agnoster-bash-color
-A configuration file to have history line and time in different colors with agnoster theme.
+This configuration is used to have history line and time in different colors with agnoster theme and [Oh-My-Bash](https://ohmybash.nntoan.com/).

-Steps:
+### Step 1

-1 # Firstly, install and use Oh-My-Bash and agnoster theme.
+Firstly, install and use Oh-My-Bash and agnoster theme.

+### Step 2

-2 # Then, open configuration file of agnoster theme with editor (configuration file is located at ~.oh-my-bash/themes/agnoster/agnoster.theme.sh).
+Then, open configuration file of agnoster theme with editor (configuration file is located at ~.oh-my-bash/themes/agnoster/agnoster.theme.sh).

-Add the two news functions prompt_historyline() and prompt_time() from theme.sh file of this project.
+Add the two news functions `prompt_historyline()` and `prompt_time()` from theme.sh file of this project.

-Use the two others functions prompt_context() and build_prompt() (from theme.sh file) to replace already existing functions in your configuration file.
+Use the two others functions `prompt_context()` and `build_prompt()` from theme.sh file to replace already existing functions in your configuration file.

-Save the changes and enter following command to update configuration file: source .bashrc
+Save the changes and enter following command to update configuration file:
+`source .bashrc`

+### Step 3
-3 # change colors in configuration file as you wish, as following: prompt_segment colorBackground colorForeground
+change colors in configuration file as you wish, as following: prompt_segment colorBackground colorForeground